 Complications Of Dry Mouth

 Simply having a dry mouth isn't the only problem here.
 Dryness in the mouth can lead to other complications down the line, as your mouth cannot perform its regular functions.
+Using essential oils for dry mouth can help alleviate some of these complications by stimulating saliva production and providing relief.

 Increased Risk Of Plaque, Tooth Decay, And Gum Disease